 Michelle co-founded the Southwestern Pennsylvania and Ohio Virginia Tech Corps of Cadets Parent Group and currently serves as the leader.
 She has been involved in various community and church organizations over the past 18 years and received the Peters Township Character Counts award in 2014.

-Michelle currently resides in Venetia with her husband, Jerry, and their son Andrew who attends Virginia Tech.
+Michelle currently resides in Venetia with her husband, Jerry.
+They have two grown sons.

 Marlina Hays is the Administrative Assistant at the Washington County Community Foundation.
 Prior to her position at the Foundation, Marlina worked as an Assistant Manager for Hobby Lobby.